JonmarCorpuz/SecondBrain/Google Cloud/Persistent Disks.md

 # SSD

 * Used when high throughput is important
-* Provides consistent performance for both random access and sequential access patterns
+* Provides consistent and faster performance for both random access and sequential access patterns but costs more
 * Automatically encrypts data on the disk

 ## Local SSD